hyprland-community/pyprland/site/wallpapers.md

 - "fluo" or "fluorescent" for high color saturation
 - "neutral" for low color saturation
 - "earth" a bit more dark, a bit less blue
+- "vibrant" for moderate to high saturation
+- "mellow" for lower saturation

 ### `variant`